defmethodinc/just-not-sorry/README.md

 ## Contributing

 ### Requests to add or change warning phrases
 Please [create a GitHub issue](https://github.com/cyrusinnovation/just-not-sorry/issues/new) with your request.

 If you're a developer, you're welcome to submit a pull request.
+Please run the tests before submitting, as they will validate the format of the message.

 **NOTE:** All warning phrases must include a link to an article that explains why the phrase could negatively impact someone's message.